andreasfrisch/boardgame__space-4x/README.md

 Gain that amount of credit per good sold.
 Then reduce the market track for the goods sold, for that sector, for each good of that type sold.
 Players cannot sell resources on a planet, if there are more enemy warships on that planet, than friendly warships.
+Players may only sell as many resources as there are population + settlers on the planet.

+All other markets raise their perceived values of the sold goods type by 1.

 #### Research
 Pay to start researching a technology tile (civ tile or ship tile)